MurrellGroup/MolecularEvolution.jl/docs/src/viz.md

 ![](figures/simple_plot_example.svg)

-We also offer `savefig_tweakSVG("simple_plot_example.svg", plot = pl)` for some post-processing tricks that improve the exported trees, like rounding line caps, and `values_from_phylo_tree(phylo_tree,"mu")` which can extract stored quantities in the right order for passing into eg. `markersize` options when plotting.
+We also offer `savefig_tweakSVG("simple_plot_example.svg", pl)` for some post-processing tricks that improve the exported trees, like rounding line caps, and `values_from_phylo_tree(phylo_tree,"mu")` which can extract stored quantities in the right order for passing into eg. `markersize` options when plotting.

 For a more comprehensive list of things you can do with Phylo.jl plots, please see [their documentation](https://docs.ecojulia.org/Phylo.jl/stable/man/plotting/).